BrianAllenGit/learning_tapestry/README.md

 ## To access

-The running app can be accessed at http://localhost:8080/resources
+The running app can be accessed at http://localhost:8080/resources through the browser, or through Postman